iotitan/EmulatorBox/README.md

   - The host software that executes commands issued by the ```Console Pad``` app.
   - This should be set to start when Windows starts.
   - **All actions performed by this software assume the directory structure listed above.**
+- ```./ControllerInfo/```
+  - A commandline utility to read out information about connected controllers in JSON format to std::out.
+  - This currently uses the OpenTK library for controller input which is an absolute dumpster fire;
+    axis and button counts are mangled and sometimes connection is flaky.
+A prototype using GLFW in C++ is in the pipe, but I was also like it to detect and output DirectInput IDs which are obsolete but old controllers still use.
 - ```./RunProgramSilent/```
   - A wrapper program that tries to execute programs without showing a main window.
   - This is mainly for polish as it looks better when a emulator starts without numerous windows